Major code BA2119

 No selective or limited admission requirements.

 Opportunities Upon Graduation

-The Field Ecology program prepares students for entry-level environmental science jobs immediately after graduation.
+The program prepares students for entry-level environmental science jobs immediately after graduation.
 Graduates have jobs in environmental monitoring, rare-plant surveys, high school teaching, project management for nonprofit organizations, park management, and tree care.
-Students are strongly encouraged to select the internship option in order to enhance job prospects.
-Listings of internship opportunities can be found at the following websites:
+Students are strongly encouraged to select the internship option, in order to enhance job prospects.
+Listings of internship opportunities can be found at the following Web sites: